SarahZimmermann-Schmutzler/baby-tools-shop/README.md

 7. Try to start the application:
   - For running BabyStore on your local server (pc / laptop):
   `python manage.py runserver`
   Just follow the link then.
-It opens in your web server on localhost 8000.
+It opens in your web server on localhost:8000.

   - For starting the application from your virtual environment:
     `python manage.py runserver 0.0.0.0:8025`